-These are used when a pupil is absent from school but we have authorised the absence.
-These marks count negatively against a pupil's attendance but do not count against parents when considerations are made around any legal proceedings.
+These are used when a pupil is absent from school for an authorised reason.
+These marks count negatively against a pupil's attendance, but are not included in any considerations of formal legal proceedings related to a pupil's absence.
 They include:

-- I = Absent due to illness (please note that in line with Bradford Local Authority guidance, medical evidence may be required to authorise this type of absence if a pupil's attendance is less than 90%) - M = Absent due to medical appointment (please try to make these outside of school hours wherever possible) - C = Other authorised absence (e.g. to attend a funeral) - E = Absent due to being issued with a suspension from school - R = Absent due to religious observance
+- I = Absent due to illness (please note that in line with Bradford Local Authority guidance, medical evidence may be required to authorise this type of absence if a pupil's attendance is less than 90%) - M = Absent due to medical appointment (please try to make these outside of school hours wherever possible) - C = Leave of absence for exceptional circumstances (e.g. to attend a funeral) - C2 = Absence agreed in line with a temporary modified timetable - E = Absent due to being issued with a suspension from school - J1 = Leave of absence for purposes of attending an interview for employment or admission to another educational institution - R = Leave of absence due to religious observance.
+As a general rule, 'a day exclusively set apart for religious observance' is a day when the pupil's parents would be expected by the religious body to which they belong to stay away from their employment in order to mark the occasion. - Y = Unable to attend because of an unavoidable cause.
+Further information is available in DFE Guidance.
+This code does not count as a possible attendance on the pupil's attendance record.